 They dominated he first half but only had 10 points.
 New Orleans outgained Oakland by 215 yards, 441 to 226.
 New Orleans, which is now 3-3, has been plagued by dumb mistakes all season.
 If it cleans them up, watch out.

 Brees was masterful and Reggie Bush is clearly doing something right.
-Sure, Bush isn't a prototype running back, but he's a playmaker and Brees loves throwing to him.
+Sure, Bush isn't a prototype running back, but he's a playmaker and Brees loves throwing him the ball.
 Bush had two touchdowns Sunday.